troeske/love-to-learn/README.md

 <br>
 <img src="media/L2L_landing_page_book_loaded.png"  width="300" height="auto" alt="Love-To-Learn Landing Page">

-I was inspired to implement this site after helping one of my daughters to learn English vocabulary focused on certain topics (in her case crime & punishment and UK disparities) for her high school exam a 3 weeks ago.
+I was inspired to implement this site after helping one of my daughters to learn English vocabulary focused on certain topics (in her case crime & punishment and UK disparities) for her high school exam 3 weeks ago.
 Though she has successfully passed her exam already before I started the web app, it served as my inspiration and decisions on MVP functionality.
-With this past but real use case in mind I got carried away with MVP functionality and it turned into an NVP: Nice Viable Product.
+With this past but real use case in mind I got carried away with MVP functionality and it turned into an NVP: Nice Viable Product with quite some complexity and advanced functionality.

 ## User Experience